NLKNguyen/papercolor-theme/README.md

 Improve code readability; great for presentation

-Currently designed for these languages:  C, Makefile, Lex/Flex & Yacc/Bison, Bash, VimL, Golang, JavaScript, Python, Markdown, DTrace, SystemTap, PlantUML, Haskell, Assembly (NASM, MIPS)
+Currently designed for these languages:  C, C++, Makefile, Lex/Flex & Yacc/Bison, Bash, VimL, Golang, JavaScript, Python, Markdown, DTrace, SystemTap, PlantUML, Haskell, Assembly (NASM, MIPS)

 Other languages can still work as long as your Vim is set up to recognize the language syntax.